evac/MachineProgrammer/README.md

 Installation
 ---------------
-Need a 64-bit Linux OS to work right out of the box.
+Will need a 64-bit Linux OS to work right out of the box.
 Can be adjusted to work on 32-bit Linux though.

 ```